How the Carbon Footprint of These Popular Proteins Stack Up

 Check out our infographic to see how turkey stacks up against six popular animal proteins.
 A lot of the time, a food’s carbon footprint is measured in kilograms—much larger than your typical meal.
 You may also see CO2 emissions calculated per year, instead of per plateful.
 We’re simplifying it by showing you the carbon footprint and CO2 emissions of a single serving in ounces.

 *We based our calculations on modeling done by the BBC, using research from the University of Oxford and the Agroecology and Environment Research Division.
-So all carbon footprints are derived from an analysis of global averages, and standard serving sizes have been determined by dietitians.
+So all carbon footprints are derived from an analysis of global averages, and standard serving sizes have been determined by dieticians.

 **Turkey isn’t analyzed in the BBC’s model, but according to Consumer Ecology, it’s 4.8x smaller than beef, and Green Eatz calculates that it’s more energy-intensive than chicken, but less energy-intensive than pork.
 With this information, we determined what its approximate carbon footprint would be.